The gym of Peking University’s Shenzhen Campus

 While here to teach American law at Peking University’s southern satellite, in English — itself a test of how the world will come together — I am trying to recover from a health challenge.
 This is not easy.
 The heat is much higher than I am accustomed to.
-The humidity, too.
+The humidity too.
 Climate change likely is worsening matters.
-The locals complain that it is more severe than even they can withstand.
+The locals complain that it is worse even than they can withstand.

 But thanks to jet lag, I need no alarm to cajole me.
 I am up before dawn whether I’d like to be or not.
 At that hour, however, I still feel assaulted by the air.
 It is clear that the mugginess will be overwhelming later in the season.